ankane/stream_logger/README.md

 Note: This is only faster for slow log messages.
 In most cases, use the regular method.

-## How to direct the stream
+## How to direct output

-Let's assume your program is executed with the command `mydaemon`.
+Let's assume your program is executed with the command `mydaemon` and logs to `stdout`.

 ### stdout